worsco/grafana-chargeback/README.md

-# grafana-chargeback
+# grafana-chargeback-demo
-Custom Grafana with Chargeback
+Demonstration of Custom Grafana with Chargeback on OpenShift 4